-Courses are offered off campus in the evenings, one per semester, to cohorts of students (the courses are also offered at McGill as part of the MA in leadership program).
-Each certificate (Certificate 1 and 2) is comprised of 5, three-credit courses.
+Certificates 1 and 2 are comprised of 5, three-credit courses.
 Students are assigned one course per term in the Fall and Winter semesters and take 2.5 years to complete each certificate.
 There are four cohorts in this program; two meet in Lachine in the evening, one meet near the downtown area in the morning and one is made up of students from distant areas in Quebec and beyond.
-The online cohort meets in real (synchronous) time for three hours per week for 13 weeks in each semester using a digital platform called Zoom.
+This online cohort meet in real (synchronous) time for three hours per week for 13 weeks in each semester using a digital platform called Zoom.
 Certificate 3 includes 1 three-credit course and 2, six-credit projects.

 In addition to theoretical content and practical applications, these programs provide excellent networking opportunities within and across cohorts which help leaders in their everyday activities.

-The 15-credit Graduate Certificate in Educational Leadership 1 program addresses the needs of experienced and aspiring school leaders who are taking increased responsibility for the individuals and communities they serve.
+The 15-credit Graduate Certificate in Educational Leadership 1 (GCEL I) program addresses the needs of experienced and aspiring school leaders who are taking increased responsibility for the individuals and communities they serve.

-The 15-credit Graduate Certificate in Educational Leadership 2 program explores more deeply leadership theory and educational issues and provides the opportunity for applications in a practicum.
+The 15-credit Graduate Certificate in Educational Leadership 2 (GCEL II) program explores more deeply leadership theory and educational issues and provides the opportunity for applications in a practicum.
 Candidates for the Graduate Certificate in Educational Leadership 2 should have completed the first certificate.

 Applicants should meet the following requirements: